Preparing for Liftoff

 Mission: Provide real-time monitoring of the Crawler-Transporter (CT) as it moves from NASA’s Vehicle Assembly Building to Launch Pad 39B.
 Record the amount of ground deformation caused by the CT to ensure the Crawlerway can withstand its weight, provide stability, and avoid soil liquefaction.

 Let’s break this down further.
-Prior to NASA’s Artemis I launch to the moon scheduled for later this year, the CT must transport the Orion spacecraft 4.2 miles down a path named the Crawlerway.
+Prior to NASA’s Artemis I launch to the moon scheduled for 2022, the CT must transport the Orion spacecraft 4.2 miles down a path named the Crawlerway.
 The catch?
 The Artemis mission requires the CT to carry the heaviest load ever recorded.
 With the fully loaded CT weighing in at 25.5 million pounds (or 1,020 school buses) and moving at a leisurely pace of 0.3-0.7 MPH (or approximately 26 feet per minute), working slow and steady was key to winning this space race.

 Langan split the solution into four components.
 First: develop a procedure that simultaneously conducts measurements on both sides of the CT and reports them to the team within seven seconds of recording.
 Second: design brackets to secure the surveying equipment without making any permanent modifications to the CT.
 Third: establish two survey control networks – one on the Crawlerway and another outside the area of influence of the soil liquefaction.
 And finally: put all of the planning into practice and provide precise, real-time monitoring of the CT.